phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/README.md

 If you are using:
 + TeamCity to build app
-+ HockeyApp for keeping the daily app build
++ HockeyApp to keep all application builds
 + Appium to write the automation test
-+ Reactnative to write app
++ React Native to develop the application in

 Kobiton is a mobile cloud platform that enables users to perform manual or automated testing on iOS and Android devices.

-This guide will demonstrate how to configure TeamCity to get the latest build on HockeyApp and run Appium automation tests on Kobiton Test Cloud service.
+Teamcity is a Java-based build management and continuous integration server.
+TeamCity allows to administer build infrastructures of literally any size from a central Web interface.

+By using TeamCity, we can automatically deploy app and run app automation test on Kobiton.

 This guide will demonstrate [how to run automation tests on your app with the Kobiton service](run-automation-test.md)